pyblosxom/pyblosxom/docs/deploy_apache_mod_wsgi.rst

       # call add_to_path with the directory that your config.py lives in.
       add_to_path("/home/joe/blog")

-      # if you have PyBlosxom installed in a directory and NOT as a
+      # if you have Pyblosxom installed in a directory and NOT as a
       # Python library, then call add_to_path with the directory that
-      # PyBlosxom lives in.
+      # Pyblosxom lives in.
 For example, if I untar'd
       # pyblosxom-1.5.tar.gz into /home/joe/, then add like this:
       # add_to_path("/home/joe/pyblosxom-1.5/")

       import Pyblosxom.pyblosxom
-      application = Pyblosxom.pyblosxom.PyBlosxomWSGIApp()
+      application = Pyblosxom.pyblosxom.PyblosxomWSGIApp()

 4. In the Apache conf file, add: